 Both services don’t feature any ads or commercials, which is a plus.
 Both support downloading of content for offline viewing.
 Both also support streaming shows and movies at 4K resolution, but you have to pay a lot more for that privilege on Netflix.
 Apple TV Plus will support up to six people for one account, while Netflix’s limit is four people for each account.
 Again, though, you have to pay extra for that support.

-Apple TV Plus content will either be subtitled or dubbed (sometimes both) in nearly 40 languages at launch along with audio descriptions in eight languages.
+Apple TV Plus content is either subtitled or dubbed (sometimes both) in nearly 40 languages at launch along with audio descriptions in eight languages.
 Netflix shows and movies are available in a variety of languages as well and each member can have his or her own profile.
 Netflix’s parental controls are also better than Apple TV Plus

 And the winner is…

 Apple TV Plus definitely has a low price point.
 It’s availability nearly all over the world at launch is a huge advantage for this new service.
 The fact that every new Apple hardware device will get a free year of the service is also a feather in its cap.
-If you bought a new hardware device from Apple, checking out Apple TV Plus for a year is a no-brainer.
+If you bought a new hardware product from Apple, checking out Apple TV Plus for a year is a no-brainer.

 Netflix does cost a lot more, but the truth is that it simply has far more content than Apple TV Plus.
 That situation isn’t going to change anytime soon, if ever.
 If you can’t get the deal for one year of free Apple TV Plus, we would suggest keeping your Netflix subscription.
 Down the road, Apple TV Plus will have a lot more content and that will definitely justify its cost, but not at the moment.